vanbelle/CMPUT404-assignment-css-hell/README.md

 repository and (C) 2013 Abram Hindle visibile in the text.

 Code is licensed under the Apache 2.0 license.
+Contributions by Sarah Van Belleghem 2016

 Part I
 =================
+Apply a self-made CSS file to 3 Gutenberg books

 To run the css file on the gutenberg pages, I added
 \<link rel="stylesheet" type="text/css" href="https://rawgit.com/vanbelle/CMPUT404-assignment-css-hell/master/gutenberg.css"></link>
 into the header of the html.